-Looking for some rad reading challenges for 2018?
+Looking for some rad reading challenges for this year?
 Whether you’re a seasoned reading challenge pro or a total newbie, I’ve got you covered with 50 ideas for DIY reading challenges.
 All you need is a library!
 Friends, the bookish internet, a notebook and/or spreadsheet, and your favorite bookstores are also helpful, but not required.

 First, a few tips for how to rock a reading challenge:

 It can be anything!
 Maybe you want to read 50 books this year.
 Maybe you want to make sure at least 30% of the books you read are written by authors of color.
 A reading challenge can be simple, silly, serious, genre-based, or any combination of these and many other attributes.

 Pick a Way to Track Your Goal